01 of 08

 For asphalt, anything from black to a medium gray will work as a base coat.
 For concrete, a light grey to beige is a good start.
 Go out and study the real thing for ideas and take pictures.

 Acrylic paints work best.
-Painting roads and other scenic elements is easier in light washes, and thinning acrylics is easy and doesn't require any solvents.
+Painting roads and other scenic elements are easier in light washes, and thinning acrylics is easy and doesn't require any solvents.
 By painting in thin washes you can gradually build up the color to the hue and darkness desired.

 Foam brushes work very well for thin paint washes.
 They're cheap, disposable and available in many sizes.
 It's always easier to add color than take it away.
 Once you've achieved a good base coat over the entire road surface, additional layers of weathering can be added.Continue to 8 of 8 below.